 I am in the mood for doing some oldschool existential philosophy and I hereby define a new brand of it: inertialism.

-First, let me make it clear that inertialism is a kind of philosophy in the way existentialism is a philosophy; it’s not a grand philosophical system (with its ontology, epistemology, ethics, etc.) but a way of looking at one’s own life and acting, at the level of the individual.
+First, let me make it clear that inertialism is a kind of philosophy in the way existentialism is a philosophy; it’s not a grand philosophical system (metaphysical, epistemological, ethical, etc.) but rather a way of looking at one’s own life and acting, at the level of the individual.

-Second, inertial philosophy is not to be confused with classical psychological inertia – a simple resistance to change.
+Second, inertial philosophy is not to be confused with classic psychological inertia – a simple resistance to change.
 An inertialist can make changes, and big ones at that.
-However, he can do so with a feeling that whatever new state comes with the change will be the one that lasts forever – until he dies, that is.
-Large and small, his every move is another modification of the current state, which would supposedly last forever.
-In the end, he’s not completely static, and may not even be resistant to change.
-The difference lies in his mind and intentions, in that he does think that whatever state he is in, he is in it for good.
+However, they can do so with a feeling that whatever new state comes with the change will be the one that lasts forever – until they die, that is.
+Large and small, their every move is another modification of the current state, which would supposedly last forever.
+In the end, they’re not completely static, and may not even be resistant to change.
+The difference lies in their mind and intentions, in that they do think that whatever state they’re in, they’re in it for good.
 Inertialism is a state of mind, a way of perceiving and constructing one’s own actions rather than merely a pattern of behavior or a character trait.
 It can be observed by another person, but only a careful one.

 An inertialist would respond to questions like “Where do you see yourself in 10 years?” with “Pretty much the same as it is now.”
-He sees himself – his continuous efforts and choices – always in the process of setting up a constant condition that is worth living (or at least sufferable) for the rest of his life.
-He has a certain dislike for temporary things, fixes or conditions.
-He distances himself from fast-changing things like politics, cultural trends or tech gagdets.
-When he buys something, he imagines having it for the rest of his life.
-When he discovers a new food that he likes, he sticks with it forever.
-He starts every relationship with a life-long marriage/friendship in mind.
-Incidentally, these are all examples showing that the inertialist isn’t simply a person who is static; he is perfectly capable of discovering new things and people.
-Although, he naturally tends to be very picky at everything since every decision is major for him.
+They see themself – their continuous efforts and choices – always in the process of setting up a constant condition that is worth living (or at least sufferable) for the rest of their life.
+They have a certain dislike for temporary things, fixes or conditions.
+They distance themself from fast-changing things like politics, cultural trends, or tech gadgets.
+When they buy something, they imagine having it for the rest of their life.
+When they discover a new food that they like, they stick with it forever.
+They start every relationship with a life-long marriage/friendship in mind.
+Incidentally, these are all examples showing that the inertialist isn’t simply a person who is static; they are perfectly capable of discovering new things and people.
+Although, they naturally tend to be very picky at everything since every decision is major for them.

-Inertialism can be described as an unwillingness to envision two (or more) consecutive changes; the inertialist plans making only one change at any moment, and once he makes it, the new state becomes his new eternal condition, which can again be changed, once more.
-(Nevertheless, it is safe to say that too many successive changes will cause anxiety and he can develop resistance in that condition.)
+Inertialism can be described as an unwillingness to envision two (or more) consecutive changes; the inertialist plans making only one change at any moment, and once they make it, the new state becomes their new eternal condition, which can again be changed, once more.
+(Nevertheless, it is safe to say that too many successive changes will cause anxiety and they can develop resistance in that condition.)

 And yes, I hereby declare myself as the first self-proclaimed inertialist!